ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

 ![](images/Lab4-19a.png)

 ### **Step 4.19:**
-- It is now time to start the MySQL Router and to check the connection to the MySQL Replication Source.
+- It is now time to start the MySQL Router and to check the connection to the MDS HeatWave instance.
 To do so execute the following steps:

 a - Enable the mysqlrouter service to start on boot and start the mysqlrouter service